evidence-dev/evidence/sites/docs/docs/components/big-value.md

 sidebar_position: 2
 title: Big Value
 hide_table_of_contents: false
-image: /img/bigvalue-needful_things.png
+image: /img/bigvalue-needful-things.png
 ---

-`<BigValue />` displays a large value, and can be configured to include a comparison and a sparkline.
+Displays a large value, and can be configured to include a comparison and a sparkline.

 ## Example